About the course

 You may attend any graduate or undergraduate classes, seminars and lectures in and outside of the Faculty of Philosophy which are of interest to you, provided those classes, seminars and lectures are open to you.

-A weekly workshop during term time allows members of the Faculty of Philosophy and graduate students to discuss work in progress in ancient philosophy by speakers from Oxford and elsewhere.
+During term-time the Faculty of Philosophy normally offers a weekly workshop that allows members of of the faculty and graduate students to discuss work in progress in ancient philosophy by speakers from Oxford and elsewhere.
 All graduate students specialising in ancient philosophy are encouraged to attend this workshop.

 The course has no fieldwork, industrial placement or year abroad element, but you may decide to attend conferences, workshops or research training elsewhere.